baleada/docs/src/prose/features/shared/eligible-picking.md

 In some situations, you might want to narrow the definition of "eligible".
 In other words, you might want to consider other information, beyond just the enabled/disabled state, before confirming that an element is actually an eligible picking target.

-For example, if you're building a spreadsheet interface, you might want an easy way to focus the next cell that contains a formula.
-These app-specific conditions for focus transfer get first-class support from Baleada Features' eligible picking functions.
+For example, if you're building a spreadsheet interface, you might want an easy way to highlight the next cell that contains a formula.
+These app-specific conditions for picking get first-class support from Baleada Features' eligible picking functions.

-More specifically, you can use the optional `options` argument of the eligible picking functions to set up your additional conditions for determining what is considered a "eligible" focus target.
+More specifically, you can use the optional `options` argument of the eligible picking functions to set up your additional conditions to determine what is considered "eligible".

 The `options` argument for each of those functions is an object.
 Here's a breakdown of that object: